 Theories of Counseling and Theories of Christian Counseling

 Like any professional practice, Counseling is informed and guided by one or more sets of theories.
-Christian Counseling has its own theory bases as well, and this may often be treated as an entirely separate course.
+Christian Counseling or becoming a Christian Therapist has its own theory bases as well, and this may often be treated as an entirely separate course.

 Contemporary Christian Issues